LachlanNXT/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### Creation of the Training Set & Training Process

 At first I only captured two regular driving laps and used those to create a model of sufficient complexity to do the task.
-When I was satistied that the model was sufficiently complex and learning well, I worked on data collection for training the model well because it was not performing well on just the two tracks.
+When I was satistied that the model was sufficiently complex and learning well, I worked on data collection for training the model well because it was not performing well training on just the two regular laps.

-It is important for the model to experience all the different driving modes it might have to perform, and not to overlearn certain types of driving at the expense of others.
-Therefore, I started by collecting separate data sets that covered all possible driving domains I could think of, listed under "Appropriate training data".
+It is important for the model to experience (train on) all the different driving modes it might have to perform, and not to overlearn certain types of driving at the expense of others.
+Therefore, I started by collecting separate data sets that covered all possible driving domains I could think of, listed above under "Appropriate training data".
 I compiled all these images into a data set of about 25,000 images and trained the model on this.
 The driving performance of the model was significantly improved, but it still struggled a bit on sharp corners and recoveries, so I trained the saved model again on the recovery and sharp corner data sets only, and this resulted in a good model that could drive the whole track.

 Example of regular driving: